 In this section, we will show you how to alter or edit Tableau Group with an example.
 For this, we will use the Tableau sheet we created in our previous article.

 From the screenshot below, you can observe that we have a few more states running with the least sales.
-So, our task is to edit and add those states to the existing group or create a new Tableau group.
+So, our task is to edit and add those states to the existing groupby or create a new Tableau group.

 Edit Tableau Group

-To edit the existing groups, Please select the Tableau Group you want to alter, and then Right-click on it to open the context menu.
-Please select the Edit Group.. option from it
+To edit the existing groups, Please select the Tableau Group you want to alter and then Right-click on it to open the context menu.
+Please select the Edit Group.. option from it.

 Add New Tableau Group